 You could also change that goal so that it tracks when people access the on-demand version of the webinar.
 You can’t actually delete goals in your account, but you can turn them off so they stop recording.

 Again – if you do a lot of webinars, and want to track each one, consider adding another view to your “property” (Google’s term for your website).
 That way you can see all the performance data for your webinars, or for any particular type of conversions, in that view.
+If you are looking for a complete list of webinar platforms to choose from, check out this tested and vetted list from Adam Enfroy.

 If you really get into goals, and if you change their status a lot, you should keep a notebook to track how you manage your Analytics goals.
 Or, if you trust Google Analytics’ “Change History” feature enough, you could use that.